Peirceman/windlang/bytecode_spec.md

-the arguments must be from top to bottom the same as from left to right f(a, b, c) needs the stack to be the following (from top to bottom): a b c
+the arguments must be from top to bottom the same as from left to right f(a, b, c) needs the stack to be the following (from top to bottom): a b c (a pushed last, c first)

 ### data:
-section type "data"
-its just many times this format: id (4bytes) len (4bytes) data (n bytes) len is in bytes for compiletime data the id is:
-0b1xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-for runtime data the id is 0b0xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-so an implementation of an interpreter must be able to handle "high" id's
+just data

+## pointers:
+pointers are 8 byte values.
+It doesn't have to map to a real memory adress and an interpreter can define them however it wants, but increasing a pointer does have to return the next value (if it's valid) so arrays can work